-Net book value refers to the net value or the carrying value of the assets of the company as per its books of account which is reported on company’s balance sheet and it is calculated by subtracting the accumulated depreciation from the original purchase price of the asset of the company.
+Net book value refers to the net value or the carrying value of the assets of the company as per its books of account, which is reported on the company’s balance sheet, and it is calculated by subtracting the accumulated depreciation from the original purchase price of the asset of the company.

 Net Book Value Formula

-The formula used in order to calculate the net book value of the assets is given below:
+The formula used to calculate the net book value of the assets is as below:

-- Original Purchase cost here means the purchase price of the asset paid at the time when the assets were purchased by the company.
+- Original Purchase cost here means the purchase price of the asset paid at the time when the company purchased the assets.

 - Accumulated depreciation here means total depreciation charged or accumulated by the company on its assets till the date of the calculation of the net book value of the asset.